-Through our Sanctuary Fund, NEAVS supports lifetime care for animals rescued from laboratories.
+Through our Sanctuary Fund, NEAVS supports animals rescued from laboratories.
 These rescues are rare opportunities to change the lives of former research victims in an immediate and gratifying way, as we work toward the day when all animals will be free from vivisection.

-NEAVS awards a range of grants yearly to various sanctuaries with dogs, bears, monkeys, chimpanzees, gibbons, and others rescued from research or educational use.
-Recipients have included Animals Asia, Center for Great Apes, Chimp Haven, Chimpanzee Sanctuary Northwest, Fauna Foundation, International Primate Protection League, Jungle Friends, Mindy's Memory, Primate Rescue Center, Save the Chimps, Wildlife Rescue and Rehabilitation, Primarily Primates, and others.
+NEAVS awards a range of grants (including some for lifetime care) yearly to sanctuaries with dogs, bears, monkeys, chimpanzees, gibbons, and others rescued from research or educational use.
+Recipients have included Animals Asia, Center for Great Apes, Chimp Haven, Chimpanzee Sanctuary Northwest, Fauna Foundation, International Primate Protection League, Jungle Friends, Mindy's Memory, Primate Rescue Center, Save the Chimps, Wildlife Rescue and Rehabilitation, and others.

 We provided a startup grant to the North American Primate Sanctuary Alliance (NAPSA), formed by the leaders of eight chimpanzee/primate sanctuaries whose residents are predominantly from research.
-We work in close partnership with Fauna Foundation on our Project R&R campaign and have named its founder, Gloria Grow, Project R&R Co-Chair.
-Finally, we work together with national and international organizations to promote standardization of humane alternatives, to monitor violations of laws or decency in labs, to end the trade in primates and other species, and other international joint efforts.
+We have worked in close partnership with Fauna Foundation on our Project R&R campaign and have named its founder, Gloria Grow, Project R&R Co-Chair.
+Finally, we work together with national and international organizations to promote standardization of humane alternatives, to monitor violations of laws, to end the trade in primates and other species, and other international joint efforts.